 Is Tonga a safe place to visit?

 Yes, Matt has visited Tonga a number of times and has found it to be a safe and very welcoming.

 What is the local currency?

 Tongan Pa’anga.
 Local banks can exchange funds at the rate of the day.

 At the time of writing this there are three banks a Western Union office, plus ATM machines and credit card facilities located in Neiafu, Vava’u.

 What languages are mainly spoken in Tonga?

 Tongan and English, all public offices and tourist bureaus speak good English.

 Is there Internet?

 Yes, Neiafu has several Internet cafes with broadband connections, although speeds are often much slower than overseas.
 You can also buy a local sim card for your phone, which data usage can be added to.

 How do I get to the boat every morning?

 We can arrange pickup and drop off each morning and late afternoon depending on how close to the town of Neiafu you stay.
 As tourism is seasonal in Vava’u most taxi services are operated by everyday residents in their private cars.
-Your safety is paramount, but such a small island means you could find yourself riding on the back of a ute or small truck, most vehicles travel at very slow speeds on the island.
+Your safety is paramount, although such a small island means you could find yourself riding on the back of a ute or small truck, most vehicles travel at very slow speeds on the island.

 What time will be leaving and returning each day?